 - Constant raising of the eyebrow to lift the eyelids

 - Headaches due to eyestrain and forehead muscle strain

 - Age-related weakness

 - Neurologic disease

-Your Los Angeles oculoplastic surgeon will determine the cause of the ptosis and plan the best treatment.
+An oculoplastic surgeon will determine the cause of ptosis and help a patient map out the best ptosis treatment.
 If treatment is necessary, it is usually surgical.
-Sometimes a small tuck-in, the lifting muscle, and removal of excess eyelid skin or a blepharoplasty can raise the lid sufficiently.
+Oftentimes, a small tuck in the lifting muscle, removal of excess eyelid skin or a blepharoplasty can raise the eyelid sufficiently.